 3 games for kids to play outdoors

-Summer is a great time to get outdoors and play!
+It's a great time to get outdoors and play!
 These three activities require more space – so grab some simple equipment and head outside for some family fun.

 You'll need a lot of space and some family members (up to 8) to play this game.
 The goal of the game is to work as a team to keep the soccer ball juggling in the air without using your hands as long as possible.